-In the spring, crossing the creek along the trail to the falls may require a bit of wading.
+In the spring, crossing the creek along the trail to Hermit Falls may require a bit of wading.
 The flow typically diminishes in summer months, but the trail remains pleasant in July and August when a nice shady hike and a refreshing swim are desirable.

 A visit to Hermit Falls can easily be combined with a hike to Sturtevant Falls or other trails in the area (like Santa Anita Canyon Loop).
 Dogs are welcome on the hike to Hermit Falls.
 Bikes are permitted to use these trails too (though this outing isn’t particularly appropriate for mountain bikes).
 A National Forest Adventure Pass should be displayed in vehicles parked at the Chantry Flats Trailhead.